-Amount C
+5.3 Amount C

-The Confederation of Swedish Enterprise are deeply concerned about the lack of clarity regarding the profit allocation in Amount C. The right to tax according to such rules must be based on clear principles agreed by all countries.
-It is important that a Pandora's Box is not opened for tax claims on brand names etc from various countries.
+There is an almost absolute lack of clarity regarding the profit allocation in Amount C. The right to tax according to such rules must be based on clear principles agreed by all countries.
+It is important that a Pandora's Box is not opened for tax claims on brand names etc. from various countries.
 In this respect, the interaction between Amount C and Amount A and B needs to be clarified.
 Without such clarity, there is likely to be a proliferation of bilateral and even multilateral discussions and negotiations that the current dispute mechanisms are ill-equipped to deal with.
 It is therefore essential that work is done on developing a faster and comprehensive method of both dispute resolution and dispute prevention (i.e. advance clearance of differences).
 Disputes are mainly between governments/revenue authorities and must be addressed from the outset in any agreement.
-In order to provide greater certainty we urge commitment from all countries in the Inclusive Framework to agree to Mandatory binding arbitration for all measures (A, B and C).
+In order to provide greater certainty there is a need for a commitment from all countries in the Inclusive Framework to agree to Mandatory binding arbitration for all measures (A, B and C).